saurabhmaurya15/sidekiq_manager/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/saurabhmaurya15/sidekiq_manager.

 ## Motivation
-This gem is inspired by [capistrano-sidekiq](https://github.com/seuros/capistrano-sidekiq). `capistrano-sidekiq` architecture unfortunately didn't allow us to extend it easily with the features we needed.
-Also we preferred some things to work differently and want to add more functionality to gem in future.
+Deployment functionality within this gem is inspired by [capistrano-sidekiq](https://github.com/seuros/capistrano-sidekiq).
+We have re-used some parts of `capistrano-sidekiq` but it's architecture unfortunately didn't allow us to extend it easily with the features we needed.
+Also we preferred some things to work differently and wanted to add more functionality to the gem in future.